-In August 2014, Coro announced that it had signed a LOI to acquire an interest in the Prat project located close to the city of Antofagasta in the II Region of northern Chile.
+In August 2014, Coro announced that it had signed a letter of intent to acquire an interest in the Prat project located close to the city of Antofagasta in the II Region of northern Chile.
+During its most recent year end, Coro elected not to proceed with the acquisition and terminated the letter of intent.